 What Are Mobile Deposits?

-Many banks and credit unions now offer mobile banking, giving you access to banking services no matter where you are.
-You can make mobile check deposits from your phone as part of mobile banking.
+Mobile banking, as you likely know, gives you access to banking services no matter where you are or what time it is.
+You can make mobile check deposits from your phone as part of this service.
 So, instead of driving to an ATM or local bank branch, you can deposit it on your mobile device.

 • Download the bank’s mobile banking app.